 At the onset of a workers compensation claim, the most common type of indemnity benefits paid is temporary total disability indemnity benefits.
 These benefits are paid only while the worker remains totally disabled from his or her pre-injury job because of the work injury or illness.

 Eventually, when the worker's injuries or illness permits, his or her treating physician will release the employee to work.
 When the release is not to full duty work, then the worker who cannot return to work and earn at least ninety percent of his pre-injury wage is due 2/3 of the difference, which is deemed supplemental earnings benefits (SEBs).

-But, for supplemental earnings benefits, the injured worker can only be paid for a total of 520 weeks (or 10 years) where the employee remains disabled because of work injury.
+But, for supplemental earnings benefits, the injured worker can only be paid for a total of 520 weeks (or 10 years) where the employee remains disabled because of a work injury.

 Therefore, if an employee receives six years of temporary total disability (TTD) benefits, and then switches over to supplemental earnings benefits (SEBs), then the employee would be limited to only 4 years of supplemental earnings benefits (SEBs), not 10 years.

 How to Determine the Average Weekly Wage in Louisiana Workers Compensation